DHTMLX/scheduler-docs/data/pdf.md

 To add a header/footer to the output PDF file, use the **header**/**footer** properties in the parameter of the [exportToPDF](pdf.md#parametersoftheexportmethod) method:

 {{note
 Note, you can use any HTML while specifying the parameters.
-While specifying images, remember that you need to set global paths as values of the "src" attribute
+While specifying images, remember that you need to set global paths as values of the "src" attribute.
 }}

 ~~~js